 Many of these schools do their students a disservice.
 They over promise, and under deliver.
 But the biggest problem is I don’t even think they realize they are doing this.
 Often instructors have been taught in a similar environment and therefore don’t understand that their program lacks.
 Which perpetuates the problem, you don’t know what you don’t know.
 They have drunk the Kool-Aid, and think that their program is the best thing since sliced bread!

-When to Consider a Less Than Ideal Massage School
+When to Consider a Less Than Ideal Option

 I was approached a couple of years ago by a woman who was considering massage school.
 She lives in an area where there are few options for schooling.
 The school she was considering, had less than stellar reviews, she asked me my honest opinion about whether or not she should attend this school.